pablov-git/ecommerce-angular-springboot/README.md

 ### Product catalog

-- Product data loaded from the Spring Boot API.
+- Product catalog loaded from the Spring Boot REST API in full-stack mode.
+- Seeded product catalog available in frontend demo mode.
 - Search by product name or category.
 - Category filtering.
 - Custom sorting by name and price.